-This is not to imply any fault on the part of field-workers or research design; it is virtually impossible to discover non-structural sites in tundra-covered areas.
+This is not to imply any fault on the part of fieldworkers or research design; it is virtually impossible to discover non-structural sites in tundra-covered areas.
 One of the NPS crews, located at Howard Pass (Fig. 2, Area 2) intensively inspected some 18 miles of transect through dry-tundra tussock vegetation, in an area that almost certainly should have been visited by prehistoric man, and found no archeological evidence.
 In fact, it can be argued that the total archeological picture in Alaska and other northern environments is biased and to a great extent misleading due to the effects of vegetative cover on site visibility.
 For this reason, the extent and distribution of bare-earth areas or sparsely vegetated places must be considered when formulating any sort of predictive site location model.

-Fortunately, there is a means close at hand by which denuded areas can be detected and the density of sparse-to-absent vegetation measured--color infrared photography.
-An ideal starting point for the compilation of a bare-earth distribution map of NPRA would be Landsat Multi-spectral Scanner (MSS) Band 5 imagery, which responds to wavelengths radiating from bare soil and rock to a far greater extent than those reflected from vegetated areas.
+Fortunately, there is a means close at hand by which denuded areas can be detected and the density of sparseto-absent vegetation measured--color infrared photography.
+An ideal starting point for the compilation of a bareearth distribution map of NPRA would be Landsat Multispectral Scanner (MSS) Band 5 imagery, which responds to wavelengths radiating from bare soil and rock to a far greater extent than those reflected from vegetated areas.
 The July NPRA imagery, at scales of 1:120,000 to 1:30,000, should also be useful in this mapping.
 The RSD has gathered imagery for a bare-earth/site visibility map of NPRA, and this project was scheduled to be completed by late August 1977.

-NPRA Cultural Resources Sampling--Refinements of Previous Plan design and application of a sampling plan to result in a predictive model which would inform cultural resources management personnel about the nature of the distribution and location of cultural sites in the study area.
+NPRA Cultural Resources Sampling--Refinements of Previous Plan

+Much Remote Sensing Division participation in the NPRA project was involved in one way or another with the design and application of a sampling plan to result in a predictive model which would inform cultural resources management personnel about the nature of the distribution and location of cultural sites in the study area.
 As pointed out previously, such predictive models are a necessary first step in any program of specific cultural resource management, conservation or mitigation.
 The RSD's Preliminary Plan for a Cultural Resources Sampling Design Incorporating Remote Sensor Data in the PET-4 Area, Alaska (Ebert 1977) sets forth a multi-stage sampling design which could be employed to arrive at a basis of predictive generalizations.